JawandS/MysticScribe/chapters/chapter_1.md

 Instead, he leaned back against the roots of a tree, breathing through his teeth.
 For a long moment, the only sound was the wind returning, rustling the canopy above them like a forgotten lullaby.

 "We need to keep moving.
 Windmoore’s the closest city.
-If we push hard, we might reach the outer ridges in a week."
+If we push hard, we might reach the outer ridges in a few days."

 Cassian didn’t answer, but he nodded a single time.
 Mechanical.
 Hollow.
 All he could see was ash and flame.